-Criteria Subject Regulation 3.5 Principles of the Social Regime Constitution of the Republic of Guatemala Binding regulations for the management of human resources Work Code Annual Bonus Law for Private and Public Sector Workers Bonus-Incentive Payment Monthly Bonus Payment Regulating Law of the Provision of the Christmas Bonus for Private Sector Workers Law for the Comprehensive Protection of Children and Adolescents Regulation to be entitled to a breastfeeding period Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women General Law for Fighting Human Immunodeficiency Virus - HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
-General Law for Fighting Human Immunodeficiency Virus - HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
+Criteria Subject Regulation 3.5 Principles of the Social Regime Constitution of the Republic of Guatemala Binding regulations for the management of human resources Work Code Annual Bonus Law for Private and Public Sector Workers Bonus-Incentive Payment Monthly Bonus Payment Regulating Law of the Provision of the Christmas Bonus for Private Sector Workers Law for the Comprehensive Protection of Children and Adolescents Regulation to be entitled to a breastfeeding period Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women General Law for Fighting Human Immunodeficiency Virus -HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
+General Law for Fighting Human Immunodeficiency Virus -HIV- and Acquired Immunodeficiency Syndrome -AIDS- and for the Promotion, Protection and Defense of Human Rights against HIV/AIDS.
 Regulation on Protection Relative to Diseases and Maternity of the Guatemalan Institute of Social Security Fundamental, governance and technical conventions of the ILO ratified by Guatemala

-Subject Regulation Protection of employees with issues related to occupational health and safety Occupational Health and Safety Regulation and its reforms • Occupational Health and Safety Committee.
-Plant and Animal Health Law Regulation on Registration, Marketing, Use and Control of Agricultural Pesticides and Related Substances Subject Regulation No binding national Regulation was identified Subject Regulation Human rights, fundamental labor rights, prevention of all types of harassment, rights to assembly, demonstration, strike Constitution of the Republic of Guatemala Work Code Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women Additional Protocol to the American Convention on Human Rights in the Area of Economic, Social and Cultural Rights (Protocol of San Salvador, 1988) Decree 52-2010, Regulation of private security companies The eight fundamental ILO conventions ratified by the State of Guatemala Protection of employees with issues related to occupational health and safety Subject No binding national Regulation was identified Subject Human rights, fundamental labor rights, prevention of all types of
+Criteria Subject Regulation 3.6 Protection of employees with issues related to occupational health and safety Occupational Health and Safety Regulation and its reforms • Occupational Health and Safety Committee.
+Plant and Animal Health Law Regulation on Registration, Marketing, Use and Control of Agricultural Pesticides and Related Substances Criteria Subject Regulation 3.7 No binding national Regulation was identified Criteria Subject Regulation 4.1 Human rights, fundamental labour rights, prevention of all types of harassment, rights to assembly, demonstration, strike Constitution of the Republic of Guatemala Work Code Law for the Dignification and Comprehensive Promotion of Women Law Against Femicide And Other Forms of Violence Against Women Additional Protocol to the American Convention on Human Rights in the Area of Economic, Social and Cultural Rights (Protocol of San Salvador, 1988) Decree 52-2010, Regulation of private security companies The eight fundamental ILO conventions ratified by the State of Guatemala

 Criteria Subject Regulation 4.2 Principles of the Social Regime Constitution of the Republic of Guatemala Workers' Rights Work Code It typifies crimes and penalties for public employees, legal persons or individuals.
 Anti-corruption law Representativeness of the communities Law of the Urban and Rural Development Councils Regulation of the Law of the Urban and Rural Development Councils Coordination of the Municipality as local governing body in relation to local problems.
 Municipal Code 4.3 Representativeness of the communities Law of the Urban and Rural Development Councils Regulation of the Law of the Urban and Rural Development Councils 4.4 Protection of private property Constitution of the Republic Property registration; Registration of the property title; Property registration details.
 Civil Code national cadastre; Constituent elements; Details of the process of establishing the cadastre.
 Cadastral Information Registry Law Request for titling of assets lacking cadastral registration Supplementary Titling Law Representativeness of the communities Law of the Urban and Rural Development Councils Regulation of the Law of the Urban and Rural Development Councils Creation of the National Institute of Agrarian Transformation to acquire, possess, aggravate and dispose of assets.
-Agrarian Transformation Law It promotes the use of land resources, capital and labor to promote the social-economic improvement of the members of the entity of social origin.
+Agrarian Transformation Law It promotes the use of land resources, capital and labour to promote the social-economic improvement of the members of the entity of social origin.
 Associative Peasant Companies Law